 Don't assume that working for the federal government will turn you into a boring bureaucrat.
-Government jobs offer some of the most interesting work out there today -- and the pay can be truly astonishing.
+Government jobs offer some of the most interesting work out there today -- and the pay can be surprising.

-A professional working in a job that's highly valued in the private sector can build up an even bigger bank account by working for Uncle Sam.
+A professional working in a job requiring a high level of expertise can build up a big bank account working for Uncle Sam.

 Here's a countdown of the 10 best-paying federal government jobs, according to the online database FederalPay.org.